PDLT-University-of-York/test-split-site/docs/ultra/site-readiness-checklist.md

 Check that:

 - all video content are streamed from Panopto (or YouTube etc.) and not directly uploaded to the site or inside slide decks.
-- the site contains a "Replay Lecture Capture (Panopto)" link in the Course Content area and lectures or sessions on teh Timetable to be captured have the triangular "play" icon showing they are Replay-enabled.
+- the site contains a "Replay Lecture Capture (Panopto)" link in the Course Content area and lectures or sessions on the Timetable to be captured have the triangular "play" icon showing they are Replay-enabled.
 - any pre-recorded or re-used Panopto content (eg. at-desk captures) is set up correctly so that this cohort's students can access them.
 Note that you being able to access a video doesn't mean that students can.

 ### Reading List